This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 The Tool Collector’s Dilemma

 Looking back, I can pinpoint exactly when it started.
-While freelancing for Finning.com on their AEM website project, I saw their team using Slack for seamless communication.
+While I was freelancing for Finning.com on their AEM website project, I saw their team using Slack for seamless communication.
 It looked so professional, so efficient.
 “Brilliant,” I thought, “this will transform my business communication too.”

 Except I worked alone.